moonglum/dotfiles/README.md

 * Ruby and JavaScript (Daily)
 * I used Haskell and Prolog quite a lot in University
 * I'm also playing around with Idris, Clojure, Elixir, Rust, Go, and Elm

+## Synchronizing the clipboard

+In order to access the macOS clipboard from the Vagrant box, I start XQuartz before I run `vagrant ssh`.
+Through x11 forwarding it will now be able to access the clipboard:

+* `xsel -b` will output the content of the clipboard.
+I can also pipe to it when I want to write to the clipboard.
+* In vim:
+    * When I select something in visual mode, I can copy it to the clipboard with `\c`
+    * In normal mode, I can paste from the clipboard with `\p`
+* In tmux: When I select something in select mode and hit `y` it will be copied to the clipboard

 ## Miscellaneous